bandre-ucar/cime-testing-tools/README.md

     make install
     make user-config

-You will need to add ${HOME}/local/bin to your path.
+The tools require python >= 2.7.x.
+You will need to load python modules for your system.
+In addition you will need to add ${HOME}/local/bin to your path.
+This can be done on a per-shell basis, or one time for all shells.

 In bash, edit ${HOME}/.bashrc

+    module load python
     export PATH=${PATH}:${HOME}/local/bin

 In csh, edit ${HOME}/.cshrc

+    module load python
     setenv PATH $PATH:$HOME/local/bin